Downing and the East Tennessee State Buccaneers visit conference foe Western Carolina - WTOP News

 Cullowhee, North Carolina; Sunday, 1 p.m.
 EST

-BOTTOM LINE: Meghan Downing and East Tennessee State take on Tyja Beans and Western Carolina in SoCon play Sunday.
+BOTTOM LINE: East Tennessee State visits Western Carolina in SoCon action Sunday.

-The Catamounts are 5-2 in home games.
-Western Carolina averages 75.9 points while outscoring opponents by 6.6 points per game.
+The Catamounts are 5-2 on their home court.
+Western Carolina averages 15.1 assists per game to lead the SoCon, paced by Jada Burton with 5.3.

 The Buccaneers are 0-1 in SoCon play.
-East Tennessee State is 1-1 in one-possession games.
+East Tennessee State is 4-6 against opponents with a winning record.

-Western Carolina makes 45.9% of its shots from the field this season, which is 8.2 percentage points higher than East Tennessee State has allowed to its opponents (37.7%).
-East Tennessee State averages 6.4 made 3-pointers per game this season, 1.0 more made shot on average than the 5.4 per game Western Carolina allows.
+Western Carolina averages 7.2 made 3-pointers per game, 1.6 more made shots than the 5.6 per game East Tennessee State gives up.
+East Tennessee State averages 58.8 points per game, 10.5 fewer points than the 69.3 Western Carolina gives up to opponents.

-The Catamounts and Buccaneers square off Sunday for the first time in SoCon play this season.

 TOP PERFORMERS: Avyonce Carter is scoring 14.4 points per game and averaging 6.3 rebounds for the Catamounts.

-Courtney Moore is shooting 38.2% from beyond the arc with 2.1 made 3-pointers per game for the Buccaneers, while averaging 11.3 points and 1.8 steals.
+Courtney Moore is averaging 11.3 points and 1.8 steals for the Buccaneers.

 LAST 10 GAMES: Catamounts: 6-4, averaging 76.7 points, 33.8 rebounds, 16.6 assists, 6.8 steals and 3.3 blocks per game while shooting 48.3% from the field.
 Their opponents have averaged 70.6 points per game.